FabienGreard/fabiengreard/routes/Recap an entrepreneur story/index.md

 So that was the first 3-4 months, Nowadays, we did end the booklet, and will start next week to meet the professionals to kind of validate our project and start the development !

-Next month we have some major thing to come, first the validation process, thus the beginning or not to the development process, we will go in a kind of meeting with other entrepreneur, well it's an invitation to an event.
+Next month we have some major things to come, first the validation process, thus the beginning or not to the development process, we will go in a kind of meeting with other entrepreneur, well it's an invitation to an event.

 Cya next month !